Williams' Essentials of Nutrition & Diet Therapy - Elsevier eBook on VitalSource (Retail Access Card), 12th Edition

 Elsevier eBook on VitalSource - Access Card

-Learn the latest nutrition and diet therapies for treating common diseases.
-Williams' Essentials of Nutrition & Diet Therapy, 12th Edition offers a solid foundation in the fundamental knowledge and skills you need to provide effective patient care.
+Awarded first place in the 2019 AJN Book of the Year Awards in the Adult Primary Care category.
+Ensure your students understand the latest nutrition and diet therapies for common diseases.
+Williams' Essentials of Nutrition & Diet Therapy, 12th Edition offers a solid foundation in the fundamental knowledge and skills your students need to provide effective patient care.
 It addresses nutrition across the lifespan and includes the 2015 Dietary Goals for Americans as well as MyPlate for Older Adults.
-This exceptionally reader-friendly text features evidence-based information, real-world case scenarios, colorful illustrations, boxes, and tables to help you learn how to apply essential nutrition concepts and therapies in clinical practice.
+This exceptionally reader-friendly text features evidence-based information, real-world case scenarios, colorful illustrations, boxes, and tables to help students learn how to apply essential nutrition concepts and therapies in clinical practice.

 - Strong community focus is threaded throughout with robust coverage of health promotion, cultural competence, patient safety, lifespan, and public health issues.

 - Focus on Culture boxes introduce you to cultural competence and the special nutritional needs, health problems, and appropriate interventions applicable to different cultural, ethnic, racial and age groups.

 - Focus on Food Safety boxes alert you to food safety issues related to a particular nutrient, age group, or medical condition.

 - Health Promotion section devoted solely to health promotion and wellness stresses healthy lifestyle choices and prevention as the best "medicine."